-Charleston, SC – Fifty educators from across the South Carolina recently learned how to bring agriculture into their classrooms.
-The South Carolina Farm Bureau Federation (SCFB) hosted its annual Ag in the Classroom Summer Teacher Institute June 5-9 in Charleston, SC, where teachers of grades pre-K through 8th grade in public and private schools learned the importance of family farms and farmers and how to teach agricultural lesson to their students.
+Florence, SC – Forty-nine educators from across South Carolina recently learned how to bring agriculture into their classrooms.
+The South Carolina Farm Bureau Federation (SCFB) hosted its annual Ag in the Classroom Summer Teacher Institute June 18-22 in Florence, S.C., where teachers of grades pre-K through 8th grade in public and private schools learned the importance of family farms and farmers and how to teach agricultural lessons to their students.

 “The Ag in the Classroom program has many benefits because we can educate teachers about the importance of agriculture, and those teachers are then going to take that back to their own classrooms of sometimes thirty students.
 The overall outreach of the program is unmatched,” said Harry Ott, SCFB President.

 In addition to instruction about their learning and teaching styles, Institute participants heard from agriculture and education experts from Clemson University’s College Relations/Ag Careers Department, Department of Animal and Veterinary Science, the SC Ag Statistics Department, and the SC Department of Agriculture.
-Participants also experienced two days of farm tours in the lowcountry, including a USDA Research and Education Center, the Charleston Tea Plantation, Dantzler Farm in Santee, SC and Terry Thomas Dairy Farm in Bowman, SC.
+Participants also experienced two days of farm tours in the Pee Dee, including Clemson University’s Pee Dee Research and Education Center, the Inland Port in Dillon, the South Carolina Cotton Museum and industrial hemp, rowcrop and beef farms.

-“It is so important that students learn where their food and resources come from,” said Vonne Knight, SCFB Director of Ag Literacy.
+“It is so important that students learn where their food and resources come from,” said Stephanie Sox, director of Promotion and Education for SCFB.
 “Providing teachers with not only the information and lesson plans they need, but also the confidence to teach agriculture makes it easy for them to do just that.”

-“I never cease to be amazed at the positive agricultural impact this course makes in the lives of teachers from across the state during this one week,” said Knight.
-“Teachers leave with a greater understanding of and appreciation for agriculture.
-I have never been part of a more rewarding higher education experience.”
+“I never cease to be amazed at the positive agricultural impact this course makes in the lives of teachers from across the state during this one week,” said Sox.
+“Teachers leave with a greater understanding of and appreciation for agriculture and those who grow their food, fiber and shelter.”